[?] Subscribe To This Site

 Sponsored Links

 This bacterium is the cause of the respiratory condition known as "snuffles."
 Snuffles actually describes a symptom, not exactly the illness.
-Snuffles are paroxysms of head-jerking sneezing that occur on a regular basis.
-The symptom of snuffles is almost certainly a result of pasteurella multocida.
-If your rabbit is sneezing, and you see ANY white sticky snot in its nose, it’s not a cold, it’s Pasteurella multocida.
-Rabbit nose wet with snuffles
+Snuffles are paroxysms of head-jerking sneezing that occur on a fairly regular basis.
+The symptom of snuffles is a result of Pasteurella multocida in approximately 90% of the cases.
+If your rabbit is sneezing, and you see ANY white sticky or clear runny snot in its nose, it’s not a cold, it is probably Pasteurella multocida.

 I sure hate to be so gloomy about everything!